Annual Statement for the Governing Body of Stanhope Primary School

 The School Improvement Plan is a working document and reviewed on a regular basis.
 The areas identified this academic year were:

-- Raise the outcomes of mathematics across the school
+- Continue to raise and maintain the outcomes for Mathematics across the school

-- Continue to support the development of children in the EYFS
+- Continue to support the development of children in the EYFS, with an emphasis on communication and language, their physical development and their personal, social and emotional development

 - Develop further the role of the middle leaders and governors, so they contribute more to the school’s effectiveness.